jinnovation/kele.el/docs/how-tos/usage.md

 | `s-k c s`  | Switching from one context to another | `kele-context-switch`                       | ![](./img/context-switch.gif) |
 | `s-k c r`  | Renaming a context                    | `kele-context-rename`                       | ![](./img/context-rename.gif) |
 | `s-k c n`  | Changing the default namespace        | `kele-namespace-switch-for-current-context` |                               |

+!!! tip

+    Most context-related Kele functionality can also be done via [Embark] on any completion candidate in any context-related Kele command.

 ### Managing proxy servers